 Feed Zones: 4

-Even though the Grodeo is not a race, we all like to use our friends and others around us as a measuring stick, which is why we’ll have a few pre-announced and marked Strava-timed sectors.
-Our hope for the day is that aside from the timed sectors, no one treats it as a throw-down.
+Even though the GRODEO is not a race, we all like to use our friends and others around us as a measuring stick, which is why we have a few Strava-timed sectors.
+Our expectation for the ride is that aside from the timed sectors, no one treats it as a throw-down.
 Due to the course’s difficulty, there will be natural selections, but finding a group, meeting new people, and enjoying each other’s company will get you so much more than going after it alone.
-With that said, go all in on the sectors and see what you can do, then re-group at the next feed zone where there’s guaranteed to be some fun worth stopping for.
+With that said, go all-in on the sectors and see what you can do, then re-group at the next feed zone where there’s guaranteed to be some fun worth stopping for.
 There will be prizes for the segment winners…and maybe even for those that go the slowest?
-Sectors to be announced with route unveiling.
+Explore the sectors below.

 Bike – An XC MTB would be such a welcome choice on a number of course sections, but we believe a gravel bike still offers a greater advantage as a whole.
 Of course, if your gravel bike limits you to less than a 40c tire, then you might want to consider a flat bar alternative.